 Let me be clear about something: I am not saying you shouldn’t use YouTube.
 Far from it.
 In fact, YouTube absolutely should be part of your overall video strategy.
 As I mentioned earlier, if you are a YouTuber looking to grow your channel and earn revenue from it, the more people you drive to your channel, the better.

 However, if you have another main website you run or create videos for a client, you’ll want to use the strategy I described.
 But you’ll want to do it in conjunction with a smart YouTube strategy.
 I recommend embedding a self-hosted video on your main site first for a week or so to get it registered by Google as the “main” home for your video.
 Then upload the video to YouTube, using good tags, titles, and descriptions to drive traffic already on YouTube to your channel.
+Read more on in our SEO for Youtube article.

 People who are already on YouTube are searching for either education or entertainment.
 There are hundreds of millions of users on the platform.
 As much as possible, you want to drive that traffic to your channel, then from that channel to your websites.